RevadiSundaram/Namaste-React/Swiggy-App/readme.md

 - Render Mechanism is very fast so it doesnt matter how many times we are rendering

 # UseEffect Hook
 useEffect(()=>{},[]);
 - First arg is a callback fun
 - 2nd arg is dependant array
 - When body component loads, it will render it and as soon as it renders it useEffect's callback function is called
+- UseEffect will be called whenever the components renders
+- Dependancy array changes the behaviour of the render
+- if no depandancy array => useeffect is called on every component render
+- if depandancy array is empty => useeffect is called on initial render and just once
+- if any depandancy => useeffect called only when the depandancy changes

+# UseState Hook
+- Never use state variable outside the component
+- It is used for creating local state variable inside the functional component
+- Never use inside if/else statement or for loop or function
+- Always use it as first thing in the component

 # CORS Policy
 - our browser(chrome) is not allowing from localhost (one origin) to another origin (swiggy api)